shtse8/FireSchema/memory-bank/progress.md

 and Admin SDKs, making shared interfaces impractical.
 Switched to **fully independent** TS Client and TS Admin runtime packages.

-**Current focus:** Build and unit tests are passing.
-Integration tests are set up but failing due to Firestore emulator connection issues.
-Next step is to ensure the emulator is running and verify the integration tests.
+**Current focus:** Initial unit and integration tests for both TS runtime packages are now passing using `npx jest` after resolving transformation issues.
+The next step is to expand the test coverage for these packages.

 **Known Issues:**

 - **Test Runner Incompatibility:**
   - (Removed fixed `fs` import issue)
   - `TypeError: jest.mock is not a function` in runtime package tests when run via `bun test`.
 Tests pass when run with `npx jest`.
-(Deferring resolution).
+(Deferring resolution, using `npx jest`).
 - **IDE Analysis Limitation:** Dart analyzer/IDE may show errors in `src/__tests__/dart-generated` due to path resolution issues.
 - **Test Cleanup Flakiness:** Generator snapshot tests sometimes fail during